bcgov/NotifyBC/docs/docs/getting-started/installation.md

 For the purpose of evaluation, both source code and docker container will do.
 For production, the recommendation is one of

 - deploying to Kubernetes
-- setting up a load balanced app cluster from source code build, backed by MongoDB.
+- setting up a load balanced app cluster from source code build; install MongoDB replica set and Redis with Sentinel separately

 To setup a development environment in order to contribute to _NotifyBC_, installing from source code is preferred.